googleapis/cloud-trace-nodejs/README.md

 ```

+> **Warning**
+>
+> `cloud-trace-nodejs` is in maintenance mode.
+This means that we'll continue to fix bugs
+> add add security patches.
+We'll consider merging new feature contributions (depending
+> on the anticipated maintenance cost).
+But we won't develop new features ourselves.
+>
+> In particular, we will not add support for new major versions of libraries.
+>
+> We encourage users to migrate to [OpenTelemetry JS Instrumentation][otel] instead.

 This module provides automatic tracing for Node.js applications with Cloud Trace.
 [Cloud Trace](https://cloud.google.com/cloud-trace/) is a feature of [Google Cloud Platform](https://cloud.google.com/) that collects latency data (traces) from your applications and displays it in near real-time in the [Google Cloud Console][cloud-console].

 <img src="https://raw.githubusercontent.com/googleapis/cloud-trace-nodejs/master/doc/images/cloud-trace-overview-page.png" alt="Cloud Trace Overview" />